Package 'orderly2'

 Usage

-orderly_hash_file(path, algorithm = NULL, root = NULL, locate = TRUE)
+orderly_hash_file(path, algorithm = NULL, root = NULL)

-orderly_hash_data(data, algorithm = NULL, root = NULL, locate = TRUE)
+orderly_hash_data(data, algorithm = NULL, root = NULL)

 Arguments